Exploring Fractional Sales Leadership If your business has made it past the ten-year mark, it…

 - Someone to manage the interpersonal challenges that can arise on the sales team with ease

 I realize this might sound like a fairy tale, but it’s possible and what you should expect when hiring a fractional sales manager.
-Do not settle for less as they should be professionals who know sales and understand how to manage effectively and lead in a way others respect and follow.
+I would not settle for less, as fractional sales managers should be professionals who know sales and understand how to manage effectively and lead in a way others respect and follow.

-Is a Fractional Sales Manager a Good Fit For You and Your Culture?
+Is Fractional Sales Management a Good Fit For You and Your Culture?

 - You want and are willing to change to grow the business.
 Growing sales is more than changing a sales team; it usually takes change from others, including owners.